Prince Albert Victor, Duke of Clarence and Avondale

-Prince Albert Victor, Duke of Clarence and Avondale (Albert Victor Christian Edward; 8 January 1864 – 14 January 1892) was the eldest child of the Prince and Princess of Wales (later King Edward VII and Queen Alexandra) and grandson of the reigning British monarch, Queen Victoria.
-From the time of his birth, he was second in the line of succession to the British throne, but did not become king or Prince of Wales because he died before both his grandmother and his father.
+Prince Albert Victor, Duke of Clarence and Avondale (Albert Victor Christian Edward; 8 January 1864 – 14 January 1892), was the eldest child of the Prince and Princess of Wales (later King Edward VII and Queen Alexandra).
+From the time of his birth, he was second in the line of succession to the British throne, but did not become king or Prince of Wales because he died before both his father and paternal grandmother Queen Victoria.

 Albert Victor was known to his family, and many later biographers, as "Eddy".
-When young, he travelled the world extensively as a naval cadet, and as an adult he joined the British Army but did not undertake any active military duties.
-After two unsuccessful courtships, he became engaged to be married to Princess Victoria Mary of Teck in late 1891.
+When he was young, he travelled the world extensively as a Royal Navy cadet, and as an adult, he joined the British Army, but did not undertake any active military duties.
+After two unsuccessful courtships, he became engaged to be married to his second cousin once removed Princess Victoria Mary of Teck in late 1891.
 A few weeks later, he died during a major pandemic.
-Mary later married his younger brother, who eventually became King George V in 1910.
+Mary later married his younger brother, the future King George V.

 Albert Victor's intellect, sexuality, and mental health have been the subject of speculation.
-Rumours in his time linked him with the Cleveland Street scandal, which involved a homosexual brothel; however, there is no conclusive evidence that he ever went there, or was indeed homosexual.
+Rumours in his time linked him with the Cleveland Street scandal, which involved a homosexual brothel.
+However, there is no conclusive evidence that he ever went there, or that he was homosexual.
 Some authors have argued that he was the serial killer known as Jack the Ripper, or that he was otherwise involved in the murders, but contemporaneous documents show that Albert Victor could not have been in London at the time of the murders, and the claim is widely dismissed.

 Early life

 Albert Victor was born two months prematurely on 8 January 1864 at Frogmore House, Windsor, Berkshire.
 He was the first child of Albert Edward, Prince of Wales, and his wife Alexandra of Denmark.
-Following his grandmother Queen Victoria's wishes, he was named Albert Victor, after herself and her late husband, Albert.
+Following his grandmother Queen Victoria's wishes, he was named Albert Victor after the Queen and her late husband, Prince Albert.
 As a grandchild of the reigning British monarch in the male line and a son of the Prince of Wales, he was formally styled His Royal Highness Prince Albert Victor of Wales from birth.
 He was christened Albert Victor Christian Edward in the private chapel of Buckingham Palace on 10 March 1864 by the Archbishop of Canterbury, Charles Longley, but was known informally as "Eddy".

 Education

-When Albert Victor was just short of seventeen months old, his brother, Prince George of Wales, was born on 3 June 1865.
-Given the closeness in age of the two royal brothers, they were educated together.
+When Albert Victor was just short of seventeen months old, his brother, Prince George of Wales, was born in June 1865.
+Given their closeness in age, they were educated together.
 In 1871, the Queen appointed John Neale Dalton as their tutor.
 The two princes were given a strict programme of study, which included games and military drills as well as academic subjects.
 Dalton complained that Albert Victor's mind was "abnormally dormant".